Conventional Septic System Installation

 • Gravity-fed drain field installation.
 Our crews excavate and backfill perforated pipe trenches in gravel aggregate, graded and sloped to distribute effluent evenly across the absorption field.

 • Permit and inspection coordination handled.
-Septi Clear manages the full permit process with your local permit office, schedules required inspections, and delivers a compliant, certified installation.
+Septiclear Inc manages the full permit process with your local permit office, schedules required inspections, and delivers a compliant, certified installation.

 Why Choose Our Conventional Septic System Installation

-Septi Clear brings licensed, certified expertise to every conventional septic system installation we complete.
+Septiclear Inc has been completing conventional septic system installations across Oregon since 2012, serving Multnomah, Clackamas, Washington, Yamhill, Columbia, and Marion counties.
 Our team includes state-licensed contractors, certified installers, and experienced soil scientists who assess each site individually – ensuring your system is designed correctly the first time.
 We don’t guess at soil conditions.
 We test, sample, and survey before we design.

 Choosing the right professional septic contractor is a key factor in how reliably your system performs for decades.
 Our engineers produce stamped site plans that satisfy local regulations and health department requirements.
 Every system we install meets or exceeds the hydraulic capacity and loading rate standards for your parcel.
 We pull the permits, coordinate inspections, and certify compliance so you don’t have to chase paperwork.